 Most of the disasters occurring in Sindh are categorized as natural disasters.
 The most common disasters are floods, cyclone, drought, earthquake and heatwaves.
 Flood is the most frequent disaster and causes damage to crops, houses, livelihoods, threat to human lives and destruction to civic infrastructure.
 Monsoon has been assumed to be the common cause of floods.
 Since 1926, significant floods have been occurred approximately 50 times.
 The frequency of cyclones is every 3rd or 5th year.
 Similarly, the earthquake of 2001 inflicted 12 life losses, 45000 houses fully / partially damaged.
 Earthquake in April 2013 jolted the entire province at 5.5 Richter scale.
 The province has also experienced severe drought for almost 5 years from 1999-2003.
 Based on the literature available for natural hazards in Sindh, cross verification has been done during consultations about the damages and loss during flood or drought seasons.
 It was informed by the respondents during consultation that the sub-project sites are mostly affected by urban flooding, droughts and heat waves during summers and monsoon seasons.
 Whereas, those areas which are near to surface water bodies or rivers face high level of floods and they have to migrate to safer areas.
-Table 5 shows the relative severity of various disasters occurred in the past in the sub-project areas.
+Table 6 shows the relative severity of various disasters occurred in the past in the sub-project areas.
+According to National Disaster Management Authority (NDMA) 2016 flood hazard categorization, proposed sub-project areas Umerkot lies in low flood hazard zone, Naushehro Feroz and Sanghar lies in medium hazard and Shikarpur in high flood hazard zone (Figure-23).
+Whereas, as per building codes of Pakistan Seismic Provision 2007, proposed sub-project areas come under Zone 2-A with a peak horizontal ground acceleration (PGA) of 0.08 to 0.16g (Figure-24).